TimeToogo/remote-pty/README.md

 ### SSH

-In the case of SSH we have moving parts on both the client and server:
+In the case of SSH we have a PTY instance on both the client and server:

 ![SSH remote shell diagram](https://lucid.app/publicSegments/view/988105ad-dd25-43a7-97c8-80be52a6f9b0/image.png)

 The local ssh client puts the local PTY into "raw mode" disabling all buffering and processing becoming a pass-through.

 SSHD creates a PTY instance on the remote host.
 The PTY on the remote provides the line-editing and interactive features.
-SSHD spawns a shell and connects it's stdin/stdout/stderr fd's to the slave side of the PTY.
+SSHD spawns a shell and connects its stdin/stdout/stderr to the slave side of the PTY.

 ### RPTY